 - In Scotland, the proportion of households in the PRS has consistently been below the UK average.
 In 1998/99, the proportion of households in the PRS was just 7%.
 So whilst still low, the PRS in Scotland has risen significantly this century.

-- For each of the nations, the proportion of households in the PRS is now just below a peak level.
+- For each of the nations except Wales which has returned to peak levels, the proportion of households in the PRS is now just below a peak level.

 Note that each nation now collects its own data on housing volumes.
 This makes difficult to make long term comparisons across the Union.